Unified pricing rules (Beta)

 House line items and the auction

-Floor prices do not apply to House line items and line items with a $0 Value CPM.
+Floor prices and target CPM do not apply to House line items and line items with a $0 Value CPM.

 House line items only serve when no remnant line items (Network, Bulk, Price Priority), Ad Exchange or Exchange Bidding demand are available to serve.
 That is, House line items are treated as if they have a $0 rate and do not compete on price via dynamic allocation.

-House line item CPM determines ranking of eligible House ads but do not need to meet any floor price set in unified pricing rules in order to be eligible to serve an ad, thereby effectively serving as a fall-back ad.
+House line item CPM determines ranking of eligible House ads but do not need to meet any floor price or target CPM set in unified pricing rules in order to be eligible to serve an ad, thereby effectively serving as a fall-back ad.

-Multi-size pricing is not available in unified pricing rules.
+Multi-size pricing is available in unified pricing rules.

 Unified pricing rules don't apply to Programmatic Direct campaigns.
 This includes Programmatic Guaranteed (Standard and Sponsorship) and Preferred Deal line items created under Programmatic Direct.

-Advertiser- and brand-specific floor prices can be configured in unified pricing rules.
+Advertiser- and brand-specific pricing can be configured in unified pricing rules.
 They apply only to Ad Exchange and Exchange Bidding demand but not remnant line items.
-Per-buyer and per-bidder floor prices are not available.
+Per-buyer and per-bidder pricing are not available.

-How Exchange Bidding buyers get price floor information in the bid request
+How Exchange Bidding buyers get pricing information in the bid request

 - The price floor continues to be located in the